Tom Ruane

-Tom Ruane was Captain of the Second Western Division of the Irish Republican Army, from 1916-1920.
+Tom Ruane was captain of the Second Western Division of the Irish Republican Army from 1916 to 1920.

 Background

 Ruane was a native of Carnmore, County Galway, and joined the Irish Republican Brotherhood in 1908.
 He was already an active sportsman with the GAA, his position being full-back.
 From 1910 to 1916 he captained the local hurling team.

 Easter 1916

-During the Galway Easter Rising in 1916 he was Captain of the Claregalway men.
+During the Galway Easter Rising in 1916 he was captain of the Claregalway men.
 They rendezvoused with the Castlegar man under Brian Molloy and Pat Callanan at Carnmore.
 Orders were received from Liam Mellows to proceed to the deserted Moyode Castle, in Oranmore.
 The volunteers were discovered while resting at Carnmore Cross by a group of Royal Irish Constabulary.
 Fighting broke out but the only casualty was a Constable Whelan, who was the first to die during the Rising.

 Arriving at Moyode they congregated with other companies but lack of orders and supplies led to fatigue and hunger.
 When news of the failure of the Rising in Dublin arrived, the men dispersed, some going home.
 Ruane himself went on the run.

 He hid out in Moycullen and used an island in Lough Corrib as a fall-back during searches.
 However, a letter was found in his wife's handbag which gave his address as at Bohans, Borra, Moycullen.
 He was arrested and sent to Frongoch internment camp, where he spent ten months.
 After his release, he was arrested in 1918 in connection with the German Plot, this time in Wormwood Scrubs and Winson Green.